-Gorgeous children's books about the forest and woodland animals!
+Gorgeous children's books about the forest life and woodland animals!

-Fall is the perfect time to read these books about life in the forest & get out to explore!
+Fall is the perfect time to read these stories set in the woods & get out to explore!

 You don't need a large area at all -- even a small wooded area will do -- in order to experience a whole new world hidden among the trees.

-Our last forest book list focused on stories about animals that live in the woods.
+Our last forest book list focused on stories about forest animals.

 Today, we are looking more at the forest habitat and how this one ecosystem is home to such a variety of trees, animals and other living things.

-Even though we are including both fiction and non-fiction books, each one of them is beautifully illustrated and the non-fiction books read like a story while the fiction books provide insight into science & nature -- a very rare combination in a book list.
+Even though we're including both fiction and non-fiction books, each one of them is beautifully illustrated and the non-fiction books read like a story while the fiction books provide insight and facts into science & nature -- a very rare combination in a book list.

 This is such a simple but elegant story!
 Because of an Acorn tells the story of how one small tree seed can make such a big impact in the world.
 With engaging illustrations, the book clearly explains the cycles of life in a forest.

 End-notes provide some in-depth details about the trees & ecosystem along with easy ideas on how families can help preserve forested areas.
-Follow-up the story with a tree seed scavenger hunt to explore the types of trees that grow in your area!
+Follow-up the story with a Tree & seed FREE printable scavenger hunt to explore the types of trees that grow in your area!

 I really think Welcome to the Neighborwood was one of our favorite new book finds this summer!
 First, it's a gorgeous pop-up book!
 Kids just love interactive reads ;) And it's also a nonfiction book that shows us what life is like on the edge of the forest.